oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 or complex type instance that are not advertised in metadata, even for types not marked as open.

-Properties that are not available, for example due to permissions, are not returned.
-In this case, the [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Permissions) annotation, defined in [OData-VocCore](#ODataVocCore) MUST be returned for the property with a value of `None`.
+Properties that are not available are not returned.
+If their unavailability is due to permissions, the [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Permissions) annotation, defined in [OData-VocCore](#ODataVocCore) MUST be returned for the property with a value of `None`.
+If the [`omit-values`](#Preferenceomitvalues) preference is applied, `Core.Permissions` or another specific annotation that explains the reason MUST be returned for every unavailable property.

 If no entity exists with the specified request URL, the service responds with [`404 Not Found`](#ResponseCode404NotFound).